Christian leaders wrestle with Atlanta shooting suspect’s Southern Baptist ties

 In a statement to The Washington Post, church elders at Crabapple First Baptist said they were “heartbroken” about “the tragic news about the multiple deaths in the Atlanta area.”

+“There is one word devoted to their demise,” the pastor said.
+“Swept away!
+Banished!
+Judged.
+They have no power before God.
+Satan himself is bound and released and then bound again and banished.
+That great dragon deceiver — just that quickly — God throws him into an eternal torment.
+And then we read where everyone — everyone that rejects Christ — will join Satan, the Beast and the false prophet in hell.”

+It is not uncommon for pastors to preach on the apocalypse, and it’s unclear whether Long heard the pastor’s teachings Sunday.
+Police said Long told them he had a “sex addiction,” and authorities said he apparently lashed out at what he saw as sources of temptation.

 The church has deleted its social media pages, including ones on which Long appeared in photos and in videos.
+The congregation held a members-only meeting on Wednesday night.

+Long has told police the shootings were not racially motivated.
+But Melissa May Borja, a religion scholar in the Department of American Culture at the University of Michigan, said that it’s important for people to not just consider his intent but also his impact.

+“Maybe he didn’t intend to harm Asian Americans, but it’s clearly had a disparate impact on Asian American women,” she said, adding that women doing the work in spas like the ones Long targeted tend to be economically vulnerable and the targets of harassment.

+In recent weeks, many Asian Americans have become accustomed to hearing about violence, said Michelle Reyes, vice president of the Asian American Christian Collaborative.
+But Reyes said Tuesday’s attacks have left many in her community, including Indian Americans, reeling.

+“I hope that it can be a turning point in talking about Asian women, in particular,” Reyes said.
+“It feels very personal.”

-Church leaders across the nation have condemned the shootings, calling for scrutiny of young White men in churches.
+Christian leaders across the nation have condemned the shootings, calling for more work to combat sexism and racism in churches.
 In 2019, before he allegedly walked into a synagogue in Poway, Calif., and opened fire, John Earnest was a churchgoer who wrote about his evangelical theology.

 The alleged synagogue shooter was a churchgoer who talked Christian theology, raising tough questions for evangelical pastors